-All attachments and associated clinical and educational supervisors need to be added to the eportfolio.
-Trainees are able to add their CS and ES to their attachments.
-The Programme Administrators can help is there are problems.
-Trainers and educational supervisors are unable to add themselves.
+All attachments and associated clinical and educational supervisors need to be added to the e-portfolio.
+Only administrators with deanery administration powers can do this.
+Trainers and educational supervisors cannot.

 The dates for each attachment need to be accurate.

 It should be possible for a trainee to add the appropriate clinical supervisor (including hospital consultants) but if not the trainee may need to inform the local administrator to add the clinical supervisor.